 And they have made the Grey Cup Final 5 times since 1990, most recently in 2011 with their "Swaggerville" defense.
 But they still haven't won it in 17 years.

-The Bombers are unique among CFL teams in that they have no retired numbers.
-However, in 2005, they named a 75th Anniversary team.
+In 2005, the Bombers named a 75th Anniversary team.
 The players are, in alphabetical order: Greg Battle, Dieter Brock, Tom Clements, Herb Gray, Bob Cameron, Tom Casey, Fritz Hanson, Rick House, Jack Jacobs, Gerry James, Trevor Kennerd, Leo Lewis, James Murphy, Ken Ploen, Frank Rigney, Charles Roberts, Joe Poplawski, Willard Reaves, Milt Stegall and Chris Walby.

 There are 32 men connected with the Blue Bombers in the Canadian Football Hall of Fame.
 They are:

-* From the 1958, 1959, 1961 and 1962 Grey Cup Champions: Coach Grant, James, quarterback Ken Ploen, running back Leo "the Lincoln Locomotive" Lewis, offensive tackle Frank Rigney, offensive and defensive tackle Robert "Buddy" Tinsley, defensive end (and sometimes also guard) Herb Gray,
+* From the 1958, 1959, 1961 and 1962 Grey Cup Champions: Coach Grant, James, quarterback Ken Ploen, running back Leo "the Lincoln Locomotive" Lewis, offensive tackle Frank Rigney, offensive and defensive tackle Robert "Buddy" Tinsley, and defensive end (and sometimes also guard) Herb Gray.

 * From the 1965 to 1984 interregnum: Quarterback Dieter Brock, offensive tackle Bill Frank, defensive tackle John Helton.